Pneumoviridae: Infection in humans

 Human metapneumovirus (HMPV) was first classified as a pneumovirus in 2001.
 It is a negative-strand RNA virus that is the second most common cause of lower respiratory infection in young children.
 Pneumoviruses are intermediate in size between viruses of the families Paramyxoviridae and Orthomyxoviridae.
-Cytoplasmic inclusions are considerably more dense than those of other viruses in the family.
-Human metapneumovirus infection is very similar to the common cold; it is an upper respiratory infection.
+Cytoplasmic inclusions are considerably denser than those of other viruses in the family.
+Human metapneumovirus infection is very similar to the common cold but can be serious enough to cause influenza-like illness.
 It will typically occur in the winter and early spring.
 This specific infection is most common in children, especially under the age of five.
-Common symptoms include runny nose, congestion, sore throat, cough, headache, and fever, which can be seen as a cold.
-It will typically go away after a few days.
-If this is seen in people over 75, then there is a cause for concern as it can turn to pneumonia.
+Common signs and symptoms include a runny nose, nasal congestion, sore throat, cough, headache, body aches, and fever, which can be seen in many other viral respiratory infections.
+More severe signs and symptoms may include chest pain, wheezing due to inflammation and tightening of the small airways in the lungs, shortness of breath, dizziness, severe fatigue, dehydration, pneumonia, or a persistent fever.
+It typically resolves within a week.
+If seen in the elderly there is cause for concern, as it can develop into pneumonia.